Glider-Geo-Service/Taxi-Inspection-Verification-Bots/README.md

-# 🚖 Glider Taxi Inspection Verification Bot Solution
+# 🪂 Glider 🚖 Taxi 🕵 Inspection ✅ Verification 🤖 Bot 💡 Solution

 In 🇧🇾 **Belarus**, taxi drivers must complete a **🩺 Medical Inspection** (for the driver) and a **🔧 Technical Inspection** (for the vehicle) before starting their shifts.
 The **📡 Dispatcher Platform** connects drivers with passengers, while **🏢 Taxi Parks** (back-office administration) manage operations and compliance.